-Qatayef, or atayef, is a stuffed pancake that's deep-fried and then drizzled with simple syrup.
-It's one of the most common desserts in Egypt during Ramadan, and it's absolutely delicious!
-Qatayef can be stuffed with all sorts of things like crushed walnuts, cheese, or ashta (cream).
-This recipe covers how to make these stuffed pancakes with walnuts or shredded cheese- you pick!
+This atayef recipe can be stuffed with all sorts of things like crushed walnuts, cheese, or ashta (cream).
+This recipe covers making these stuffed pancakes with walnuts or shredded cheese- you pick!

 What I Love About This Recipe

-I remember being so excited for Ramadan when I was a kid because it always meant crispy, fresh, deep-fried qatayef (atayef), or stuffed pancakes.
-And when I learned how to make them, it stopped being a Ramadan dessert because they're my go-to whenever I have special guests over.
-It's always a crowd-pleaser.
-There's just something so satisfying about the crispy deep-fried pancake drizzled with sweet syrup and stuffed with salty melted cheese, or the crunchy cinnamon walnut stuffing.
+I remember being so excited about Ramadan as a kid because it always meant crispy, fresh, deep-fried stuffed pancakes called qatayef (atayef).
+And when I learned how to make them, they stopped being a Ramadan dessert because they're my go-to whenever I have special guests.

 Ingredient Notes